 In the media, I see articles often spouting the importance of Kegels, and stating this exercise will provide a lot of benefits, including better and more intense orgasms.

-Research mixed on kegels
+Research mixed on Kegels

 But an orgasm requires so much more than just a muscle contraction.
 A person needs good blood flow to the genitals.
 The nerves that supply the area need to be functioning well.
 A person needs to be in the right headspace.

-Kegels approriate exercise?
+Kegels appropriate exercise?